bsoelch/OneChar/README.md

 &nbsp;

-- `^` pushes the 2nd value on the stack to the power of the top value on the stack. unlike the other operators this operation is weaker than itself, and therefor is evaluated right to left.
+- `^` pushes the 2nd value on the stack to the power of the top value on the stack. unlike the other operators this operation is evaluated right to left.

 &nbsp;